balamurugan-annadurai/SQL-Practice/README.md

 # SQL Day-1

 ## Task Overview
-What to learn basic SQL queries check it out on the [SQLBOT](https://sqlbolt.com/)
+Want to learn basic SQL queries check it out on the [SQLBOT](https://sqlbolt.com/)

 ## Task Details
 This session covers the fundamentals of SQL queries.